CDC classification system for HIV infection

-The CDC Classification System for HIV Infection is the medical classification system used by the United States Centers for Disease Control and Prevention (CDC) to classify HIV disease and infection.
+The CDC classification system for HIV infection is the medical classification system used by the United States Centers for Disease Control and Prevention (CDC) to classify HIV disease and infection for surveillance purposes.
 The system is used to allow the government to handle epidemic statistics and define who receives US government assistance.
+The definition in current use was published in 2014 and replaced the separate definitions for adults and adolescents and for children that had been in use since 1993 and 1994 and revised in 2008.